acdlite/flummox/docs/api/Flux.md

 }
 ```

-This is used internally by Flummox, as well: the `actionId` field is used to identify the source action, and `body` contains the value passed to store handlers.
+This is used internally by Flummox: the `actionId` field is used to identify the source action, and `body` contains the value passed to store handlers.
+In your tests, you can use it to simulate a dispatch to your stores.

 ### waitFor